Digital Media at the Crossroads

 What's in the Future for Canadian Creators?

-Tenth Annual Conference
+Eleventh Annual Conference

 Location: Walter Hall, Faculty of Music, University of Toronto